timkuijsten/node-mongovi/README.md

 # mongovi

-Cli for MongoDB with vi key bindings.
+REPL for MongoDB with vi key bindings.

 ## Installation